usefulteam/jwt-auth/readme.txt

 == Changelog ==
 = 3.0.x =
-- Prioritise authentication with user credentials over refresh token if both are sent.
+- Fix: Prioritise authentication with user credentials over refresh token if both are sent.

 = 3.0.2 =
 - Fix: Do not revalidate authentication headers if a valid user was determined already. (#75)